Sahmed455/Repo1/README.md

 			   This time push is done using HTTPS key.
 			   SSH key must be reallocated to its respective position.
 			   Terminal Used: TERMUX.
+Jan 21th, 2020 [1.02 PM]: #Successfully Created a Desktop Environment for my Ubuntu on Termux.
+			  #Initialized Git in Desktop Environment.
+			  #Cloned Repo1 from Termux to Ubuntu.
+			  #SSH-Key still not FIXED!
 end.